 Exploring Daku Island was one of my most memorable highlights during my visit to Siargao Island, and that’s saying something!

 This island is insanely beautiful and I am still now trying to come to terms with the fact that Daku Island actually exists!
-You’re definitely going to want to add this island-hopping adventure on to your list of things to do in Siargao!
+You’re definitely going to want to add this island-hopping adventure to your itinerary.

 # GUYAM ISLAND

-The last stop on the Siargao Island Hopping tour is Guyam Island.
-When I think of the words ‘tropical island’ and ‘paradise’, Guyam Island comes to mind.
+The last stop on the island hopping tour is Guyam Island.
+When I think of the words ‘tropical island’ and ‘paradise’, Guyam Island is the first thing that comes to mind.

 #6 SUGBA LAGOON

-Sugba Lagoon is a popular Siargao tourist spot that offers an unforgettable experience at one of the bluest lagoons you’ll ever see!
+Sugba Lagoon is a natural vista that offers an unforgettable experience at one of the bluest lagoons I have ever seen!

 WHERE TO BOOK A SUGBA LAGOON TOUR